ajanes780/angularEcom/README.md

 # Angular Store

-## A MEAN Stack application
+## A MEAN Stack Application

-- a e-commerce application built using typescript throughout based on the MEAN stack
+- A e-commerce application built using typescript throughout based on the MEAN stack
-- additional testing with Jest, Jasmine and Cypress
+- Testing with Jest, Jasmine and Cypress

+### Set Up
+- To build back end run tsx to compile and npm start to run development mode